About Pork Loin Chop

 Lysine has the potential to prevent or treat cold sores, which are blisters caused by the HSV-1 virus, also known as herpes.

 Lysine operates by inhibiting the proliferation of HSV-1, which relies on another amino acid, arginine, to reproduce and infect cells.
-Lysine can only be acquired through our diet and is present in a variety of high-protein foods such as eggs, milk, cheese and yogurt, fish, meat, and poultry.
+Lysine can only be acquired through our diet and is present in many high-protein foods such as eggs, milk, cheese and yogurt, fish, meat, and poultry.

 Pork loin chop has a very high amount of lysine, which is an essential amino acid that supports protein synthesis, collagen formation, and immune function.